Ramoju/Communication-Management/README.md

-high level design doc or mockup screens for communication preferences
+high level design doc or mockup screens for communication management